dotbitHQ/dotbithq.github.io/we-are-hiring/full-stack-engineer.md

 ## Responsibility

-Be responsible for individual development of .bit open source innovation projects, including:
+Be responsible for **individually development** of .bit open source innovation projects, including:

 - Discuss about product requirements with CEO directly